Spoix/Webpack-Default-Workflow/README.md

 ## My sincere thanks to
-This repository was made as a practice/studying tool, based on the documentation brought above from external sources and on the following tutorials, in case one needs further reference then that presented here:
+This repository was made as a practice/studying tool, based on the documentation brought above from external sources and on the following tutorials, in case one needs further reference than that presented here:
 - https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/es6-modules
 - https://www.youtube.com/watch?v=MpGLUVbqoYQ
 - https://www.youtube.com/watch?v=TOb1c39m64A